hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-database-host pgsql localhost

-The function for deleting the database host from hestia configuration.
+This function for deleting the database host from hestia configuration.
 It will be deleted if there are no databases created on it only.

 *******************************************************************